Raise a concern about a course

 After you’ve raised a concern

-If we are not able to deal with your concern, we may be able to help you find other organisations that can help.
+We may be able to refer you to other organisations that can help.

-If we’re able to investigate
+If we are able to investigate your concern

-Once we receive a response from the education provider, the inspectors and officer will review the information and evidence provided.
-They will discuss their findings and conclusions and then make a recommendation about your concern.
+Where we appoint inspectors to review the concern and evidence submitted, they will discuss their findings and conclusions and then make a recommendation about your concern.

 Normally, this will be done within 28 calendar days.